 Rep. Rebecca Dow (R-Truth or Consequences) asked Cadena, “Did the New Mexico ACLU assist you with expert testimony in committees throughout this process?”
 Cadena replied, “The ACLU of New Mexico was part of that cohort.”
 Dow read a passage showing that the ACLU does, indeed, want health care providers to refer for and perform abortion regardless of conscientious objections.”

 “For whatever reason, instead of answering [Rep. Brown’s] questions, you referred to a past law,” the “Uniform Health Care Decisions Act” and the “Medical Practice Act,” however, they would not protect against medical professionals who have conscience objections against abortions.

 When Rep. Dow asked about abortions late in pregnancy, Cadena repeatedly said, “I’m here to debate S.B.
 10 and this repeal in front of us,” despite her question about the bill’s topic (abortion).
 “I’m not here to debate specific medical procedures,” said Cadena, despite abortion being a medical procedure.

 Cadena referred to the American College of Obstetrics and Gynecology and the American Medical Association’s standards regarding standards of care.
 However, Dow pointed to the bill not mandating standards of care, including the late-term abortion being performed in a hospital with 24-hour monitoring.
 Cadena could not answer on the topic.
 “I still believe that holding onto that particular section 20-5-2 is not necessary,” said Cadena.

-“The women and girls in New Mexico deserve to be protected,” said Leader Montoya.
+“The women and girls in New Mexico deserve to be protected,” said Whip Montoya.